samstewart/resume/index.md

 2015-2020
 :     **Graduate Research Assistant (Minneapolis, MN)**

-    * **PhD Project**: Designing fast algorithm for simulating hundreds of agents in a crowd model inspired by fluid dynamics.
+    * **PhD Project**: Designing fast algorithm for simulating hundreds of agents in a crowd model inspired by fluid dynamics

     * **Masters Project**: Implemented numerical method in Matlab to study solutions for a fluid model and published results in top journal